patooworld/vsixvhax/Framework-Notes.md

 _____________________

 Feel free to file an issue with details for other frameworks.
-Smoother integration with third-party libraries is planned ([#18](https://github.com/vshaxe/vshaxe/issues/18)).